FREQUENTLY ASKED QUESTIONS

 In 3D I started with the basics, learning from Lynda.com Essentials courses.
 The key to learning both skills is to be patient and to not move on to more advanced techniques until you have a good hold on the fundamentals.
 I made sure to take away the pressure of adding letters to each new skill I've learned.
 This helped me able to just follow along, but I also always put my own twist on the lesson so that I could really cement the new technique in my brain.

 While the tools are not as important as the daily practice and hard work that goes into great lettering, there are some trusty tools that have become my favorites.
 You can find an updated list of my pens on the Resources page.
 I have a section for beginner friendly and more advanced tools.

 Do you have any tips for 3D letterers starting out?

-Allow yourself to study two things separately and then bring them together.
-Then, when you have the basics down, you can work in 3D type only.
+Allow yourself to bring two seemingly unrelated things together.
+Like 3D design and hand-lettering/calligraphy.
+Study two things separately and then bring them together.
+Then, when you have the basics down you can bring them together.